 - Install spill pallets: Installing spill pallets (Figure 10) beneath the liquid storage containers to prevent danger of leaks and spills.
 The size of the container will determine the size of the pallet.
 Drums containing 55 gallons or more must have a full coverage spill pallet to be able to catch spills on all sides.
 The spill pallet must be designed to hold at least 35% of the drum's content.

 Beyond these preventative measures, there are also best practices that should be followed in response to a spill.
 These include not touching the spilled material, containing it with an absorbent material, assessing how the spill occurred in the first place, and finally, planning how to prevent it from happening again.
 More comprehensive lists of how to properly respond to a spill can be found on the United States Department of Labor website and on the Government of Canada website.

 Traffic Routes: The Safe Transportation of Hazardous Materials Throughout the Warehouse

-Although there is no official guideline for traffic routes when warehousing hazardous material in North America, having ample amount of space to maneuver pallets with lifts can reduce the impact on accidental damages that can result in leaks and spills.
+Although there is no official guideline for traffic routes when warehousing hazardous material in North America, having ample amount of space to maneuver pallets with lifts can reduce the impact of accidental damages that can result in leaks and spills.
 Within the Health and Safety Executive (HSE) in the United Kingdom, traffic routes in warehouses for hazardous substances must have a specific width.
-In the case of traffic routes for workers, these must be at least 2.5ft (0.75m) wide, and for forklift traffic the routes must have the width of the forklift plus at least 1.64ft (0.5m) on each side of the fork-lift truck.
+In the case of traffic routes for workers, these must be at least 2.5ft (0.75m) wide, and for forklift traffic, the routes must have the width of the forklift plus at least 1.64ft (0.5m) on each side of the fork-lift truck.